 The technical program next year will consist of oral and poster presentations and three parallel working group sessions that address measurement and standards needs in the following topics:

 [radiochemistry, waste analysis, personnel dosimetry, electronic dosimeters, bioassay

 and internal dosimetry environmental dosimetry, first responder needs]

 • Industrial Applications and Materials Effects

 [dosimetry for radiation processing, radiobiology, low dose standards, safety at radiation facilities, food irradiation]

 Participants are invited to submit abstracts for poster presentation and possible presentation during the working group sessions.

-The deadline for your abstract submission has been extended till January 31st, 2017.
+The deadline for your abstract submission is February 26, 2018.

-CIRMS meeting this year will provide ample opportunity for scientist’s attending the meeting to present their research during two poster sessions (one on Monday and one on Tuesday).
+CIRMS meeting will provide ample opportunity for scientist’s attending the meeting to present their research during two poster sessions (one on Monday and one on Tuesday).